 Ahsan Rony: The Gardeners Training Academy promotes a sustainable living culture and encourages individuals in Bangladesh to learn about gardening and its role in creating a sustainable future.

 It consists of a series of training sessions, workshops, and internships that provide participants with hands-on experience in gardening.
 The training covers various aspects of gardening, such as soil preparation, composting, pest control, and plant propagation.

 The Gardeners Training Academy also includes internships with local gardening communities and organizations to gain practical experience and implement the skills learned in the training sessions.

-Ashoka: What outcomes have you seen from this training and internships programme?
+Ashoka: What outcomes have you seen from this training and internship programme?